Ironhack-Miami-PTWD-October-2019/module-1/week-1/small-exercises.md

 console.log('=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-');
 ```

-## 5. find js method that will help you to get rid of the white space around the string
+## 5. Find js method that will help you to get rid of the white space around the string

 ```jsx
 let weirdString = '   this string has some white space around    ';